How to Stop Losing Yourself in Motherhood

 You do not need to stop loving your family, caring deeply about motherhood, or suddenly become a completely different person in order to start feeling more like yourself again.

 It’s about becoming more connected to yourself while you love other people.
-(You’ll be surprised at how right that feels.)
+(You’ll be surprised at how amazing that feels.)

 This process can feel really uncomfortable at first.
 A lot of moms feel guilty when they start prioritizing themselves differently.